Greater Los Angeles County Vector Control District

 Learn more about the Asian Tiger Mosquito, Yellow Fever Mosquito, and Australian Backyard Mosquito

 West Nile Virus

 “IT WILL NEVER HAPPEN TO ME.”

-In 2014, West Nile virus infected more than 250 people in LA County and it is expected to make a comeback every year.
+West Nile virus is in LA County.
+Do you know how to protect yourself from this mosquito-transmitted disease?
 Get the answers and facts you need to protect yourself and your family from this mosquito-borne disease

 The Greater Los Angeles County Vector Control District offers FREE science programs to schools within District boundaries.
 GLACVCD also provides materials and videos for educators, citizens and students.